 If you have accepted your unconditional firm offer, you can apply for accommodation online.
 For those with a conditional offer, you will need to wait until this becomes unconditional.
-The University reserves rooms for applicants who will be receiving results in August, so don’t worry about missing out, but you should apply as soon as you accept your unconditional offer.
+Make sure you apply when you accept your unconditional offer.

-If you are intending to commute to your campus, you should plan how you are going to get there and how long it may take.
+If you are commuting to campus, you should plan how you are going to get there and how long it may take.
 Also consider how often you may be on campus and how long you will spend travelling every day/week.
 Maps and directions to the UK campuses: Edinburgh Scottish Borders Orkney

 5. IT Access

-page to find out what is available to you.
+page to find out what resources are available to you.

 Once you enrol, you will have access to the myHWU Student Portal

 , which is your one-stop shop for all things Heriot-Watt whilst you are a student with us.
 Make sure you check out the student portal before you commence your studies.

 There will be a range of activities and events taking place during January 2021 that will help you settle in and feel part of the global Heriot-Watt community.
 Everyone from the Student Union, Sports Union, Chaplaincy, Student Wellbeing Services, and beyond will have opporunties for you to meet other students and to learn more about university life –whether that be on campus or online.
 You can find a calendar of events on the Student Union website

 The sections below will give you more information on the different aspects of your university experience and the opportunities available to you whilst studying at Heriot-Watt.